emer/leabra/examples/ra25/README.md

 These are things that remain to be done:

+- [x] err log -- demonstrates filtering

-- [ ] record layer activities in test trial and also do agg stats on them in errs
+- [x] record layer activities in test trial and also do agg stats on them in errs

-- [ ] bug in structview: not updating -- saw that in full rebuild on marbles too -- think it might be due to removal of update code in style2d -- need to put that back in..
+- [x] bug in structview: not updating -- saw that in full rebuild on marbles too -- think it might be due to removal of update code in style2d -- need to put that back in..

 - [ ] hog stats